vrich-100/Splunk_Oracle_Cloud_Deploy/Readme.md

 #### Search Head Captain
+working

-Adding additional Splunk resources using OCI Resource Manager:
+## Adding additional Splunk resources using OCI Resource Manager:

   * Return to OCI Resource Manager --> Stacks
   * Click on the name of the stack you've created